 What is osteopathy ?

-Osteopathy considers the body as an interconnected system where each part affects the whole.
-Our treatments focus on the root causes of your discomfort, taking into account physical, emotional and lifestyle factors, to provide comprehensive care that promotes long-term health.
+Osteopathy views the body as an interconnected system where each part affects the whole.
+Our treatments focus on the root causes of your discomfort, taking into account physical, emotional, and lifestyle factors to provide holistic care that promotes long-term health.
+This is not a relaxing massage; it's an active session that stimulates nerves and muscles, helps with tension, injury recovery, and other issues!

-An osteopath (DO) is a medical specialist who requires 6 years of intensive study (normally in Canada or Europe) focused on anatomy and what causes the majority of pain and discomfort, from headaches to digestive discomfort, back pain and persistent tendonitis .
+An osteopath (DO) is a medical specialist who requires 6 years of intensive study (usually in Canada or Europe) focused on anatomy and what causes most pain and discomfort, from headaches to digestive issues, back pain, and persistent tendonitis .

-It is designed for muscle, nervous or bodily discomfort with the declared objective of correcting the problem.
-My therapy consists mainly of applying specific types of pressure to the body, not necessarily cracking, especially avoiding doing so to cervical or lumbar vertebrae , since this has proven to be dangerous in some cases.
+It is designed for muscular, nerve, or bodily discomfort with the stated goal of correcting the problem.
+My therapy primarily consists of applying specific types of pressure to the body, not necessarily cracking, and especially avoiding applying pressure to the cervical or lumbar vertebrae , as this has proven dangerous in some cases.

-Osteopathy was not created solely to temporarily reduce symptoms, but to help the body correct the problem.
-Through precise and gentle manipulations, the osteopath, acting as a "biomechanist", detects the mechanism of injury and aims to realign the structure of your body, improving its function and reducing pain.
-The exercises and tips provided help maintain results and prevent future re-aggravation.
+Osteopathy wasn't created solely to temporarily alleviate symptoms, but to help the body correct the problem.
+Through precise and gentle manipulations, the osteopath, acting as a biomechanist, detects the mechanism of injury and aims to realign your body's structure, improving its function and reducing pain.
+The exercises and advice provided help maintain the results and prevent future recurrence.

 By addressing imbalances in the musculoskeletal system, we help your body return to its natural state of harmony, promoting overall health and well-being.

-An osteopath uses physical manipulation to increase joint mobility, relieve muscle tension, and improve blood supply to tissues.
-The goal of treatment is to improve the overall health of all body systems by manipulating and strengthening the body, in my case, avoiding "crack" as much as possible.
+An osteopath uses physical manipulation to increase joint mobility, relieve muscle tension, and improve blood flow to the tissues.
+The goal of treatment is to improve the overall health of all body systems through manipulation and strengthening, in my case, avoiding "cracks" as much as possible.

-Detects, treats and prevents health problems by stretching and manipulating the patient's muscles, joints and connective tissues.
-Non-invasive techniques and treatments are based on a holistic view of the human body, where it is important that the body structures work together.
-That is, organs, glands, bones, muscles, ligaments, along with the nervous and circulatory system.
+It detects, treats, and prevents health problems through stretching and manipulation of the patient's muscles, joints, and connective tissues.
+The non-invasive techniques and treatments are based on a holistic view of the human body, where the importance of bodily structures working together is paramount.
+This includes organs, glands, bones, muscles, ligaments, along with the nervous and circulatory systems.

-Osteopaths also offer advice on posture, exercises that help in quick recovery and preventing recurrence of symptoms.
-Osteopaths tend to spend more time manually treating the patient than other therapists.
+Osteopaths also offer advice on posture and exercises that aid in a faster recovery and prevent the recurrence of symptoms.
+Osteopaths tend to dedicate more time to the manual treatment of the patient than other therapists.

-A typical osteopathy session involves a questionnaire and assessment procedure so that the osteopath can determine what they consider to be the problem.
-Physical manipulation is used to decrease symptoms, which may be felt immediately or shortly afterward.
-Prevention advice is also provided.
+A typical osteopathic session involves a questionnaire and assessment procedure so the osteopath can determine what they believe to be the problem.
+Physical manipulation is used to reduce symptoms, which may be felt immediately or shortly thereafter.
+Counseling for prevention is also provided.

 Pain in the lower or upper back